TheCandidStartup/TheCandidStartup.github.io/_drafts/unit-test-code-reuse.md

 # Unit Test Code

 Unit test code is a very particular thing.
-It's shaped by the particular unit test framework you're using, In my case that's [Vitest]({% link _posts/2024-03-11-bootstrapping-vitest.md %}).
+It's shaped by the particular unit test framework you're using.
+In my case that's [Vitest]({% link _posts/2024-03-11-bootstrapping-vitest.md %}).
 The framework provides an API for describing test suites, test cases and assertions of expected behavior.

 Here's an individual unit test I created recently for an [asynchronous event log]({% link _posts/2025-05-26-asynchronous-event-log.md %}) component.
 Here `describe`, `test` and `expect` are provided by the [Vitest API](https://vitest.dev/api/).
 The test creates an empty event log and then runs a variety of queries that check whether the implementation has the expected behavior.